OkaeriPoland/okaeri-platform/README.md

   }

   // built-in cache abstraction
-  // se usage in the TestTask
+  // see usage in the TestTask
   @Bean("cachedDbData")
   public Cached<String> loadDataFromDbWithCache(TestConfig config) {
     // resolves only once at the beginning and then only after ttl expires (using 2nd arg supplier)